 American ginseng, Panax quinquefolius, is a native herb from the Aralia family.
 It can be found in cool, moist woodland areas throughout the eastern deciduous forests.

 The most sought after ginseng roots are older roots that are larger.
-Asian buyers prefer not only older roots, but those that are oddly forked, stubby yet tapering, off white and firm.
-While roots can be harvested at 5 years, the most sought after are 8-10 years old.
+Asian buyers prefer not only older roots, but those that are oddly forked, stubby yet tapering, off white, and firm.
+While roots can be harvested at five years, the most sought after are eight to ten years old.

 All of this means that harvesting wild ginseng takes time.
 As the roots are harvested, a significant amount of time needs to pass before another harvest of roots is ready.
-Plus, there’s the little problem of a lack of plants to keep growing for 8-10 years to produce sizable roots.
+Plus, there’s the little problem of a lack of plants to keep growing for eight to ten years to produce sizable roots.